PilzDE/psen_scan_v2/README.md

 * `Hint 2: Will not be advertised if no config_file is provided.`

+/\<name\>/io_states ([psen_scan_v2/IOState][])
+* The state published represents the current input and output state of the scanner pins.
+* `Hint 1: There are 3 IO states transfered from the PSENscan HW with the scan data per monitoring frame.
+They are processed in the same way as the scan data.`
+* `Hint 2: By using <fragmented_scans=true> driver will publish 3 IOStates while with <fragmented_scans=false> it will publish 18 IOStates per single publish of scan data.`
+* `Hint 3: The timesamps of all IO states are the same as the one of the scan data they were transfered with.`

 ### TF Frames
 The location of the TF frames is shown in the image below.
 These names are defined by the aforementioned launchfile parameter `name`.